Higher risk makes investment-property financing more expensive

 Investment properties are more expensive

 To account for this extra risk, everything involved in purchasing a residential investment property gets more expensive.
-Mortgage interest rates will be anywhere from 25 to 75 basis points higher — and these can increase even more with multi-unit investment properties, which require more tenants to recoup expenses.
+Mortgage interest rates could be anywhere from 25 to 75 basis points higher (one-quarter to three-quarters of a percentage point) — and these can increase even more with multi-unit investment properties, which require more tenants to recoup expenses.
 Closing costs, including points and fees on everything from title searches to appraisal reports, will cost more.
 Even property insurance will likely be more expensive, especially if the property will be vacant while you remodel.

 Most importantly, you will need at least a 20 percent down payment to purchase an investment property, and this can rise to 25 or even 30 percent, depending on the property and your debt-to-income ratio — which is how much you owe, including mortgages and other loans, compared to your income sources.
 So, on a $100,000 investment home, you could be expected to come up with $30,000 of your own money to secure a loan.